Kenneth94ms/ProyectoBlogDrupal/README.md

 * use `ddev start` for begin
 * use `ddev composer install` for create the core of site

+##If you use drush9 use this command:

+* use `ddev exec drush si --db-url=mysql://db:db@db/db --existing-config` for this drush

+##If you use drush8 use this command:

-* use `ddev exec drush si --db-url=mysql://db:db@db/db --existing-config` to import the configuration.
+* use `ddev exec drush si --db-url=mysql://db:db@db/db --config-dir=../config/sync` to import the configuration.
 * use `ddev exec drush dcdi` for import default content.
+* use `ddev exec drush uli` for configure user and password for the site, and select [Administrator user] in roles.

-Finish, enjoy your New site PostCommunity
+Finish, enjoy your New site PostCommunity.

 ## Usage